GPII/universal/documentation/AuthorizationService.md

 * **description**: Revoke an authorization.
 This API is used to revoke these authorization types: GPII app installation authorizations, onboarded solution authorizations, web preferences consumer authorizations.
 * **parameters:**
     * userId: Number.
 A system generated unique number that identifies the user.
     * authorizationId: Number.
-A system generated unique number that identifies the authorization decision.
+A system generated unique number that identifies the authorization.
 * **return:** None.

 #### setSelectedPreferences(userId, authorizationId, selectedPreferences)
-* **description**: Update the user selected preferences that is saved within the authorization decision.
-The function verifies the authorization decision is made by the user.
+* **description**: Update the user selected preferences that is saved within the authorization.
+The function verifies the authorization is made by the user.
 * **parameters:**
     * userId: Number.
 A system generated unique number that identifies the user.
     * authorizationId: Number.
-A system generated unique number that identifies the authorization decision.
+A system generated unique number that identifies the authorization.
     * selectedPreferences: Object.
 An object specifying the preferences that the user has selected to share, in the privacy ontology.
 An example:
     ```
     {